OCram85/arkanum/README.md

 - Use compact menu bar to avoid users with multiple menu bars.
 - Use *One Dark Pro Darker* theme
 - Use *vscode-icons* icon set
-- Set 'FiraCode' as default font in editor.
+- Set FiraCode as default font in editor.
   - Tries to use alternate font names for FiraCode if its locally available.
-- Sets 'FiraCode' mono variant in terminal to enable icons used by starshop prompt.
+- Sets FiraCode mono variant in terminal to enable icons used by starship prompt.
 - Enables font ligatures
 - Enables *auto save* and *format on save*.
 - Disables auto update for extension.
-- Disables VScode telemetry
+- Disables VSCode telemetry
 - Disable confirm message for sync branches.

 Additionally we install these extensions on container startup: